juriansluiman/SlmGoogleAnalytics/README.md

 }
 ```

-You can enable the tracking completely:
+You can disable the tracking completely:

 ```php
 $ga->setEnableTracking(false);